Hezecaiah/Sorting-Algorithm-Analysis/README.md

 # Sorting-Algortithm-Analysis
-Contains a number of sorting algorithms and an analysis of their various efficienceis.
+Contains a number of sorting algorithms and an analysis of their various efficiencies.